Towards the cellular-scale simulation of motor-driven cytoskeletal assemblies: Results

-As the filaments are transported, motors also accumulate in some regions according to the filament polarity (Fig.~\ref{fig:L025Sph}C1).
-These motor accumulation regions are actually regions where the divergence of filament polarity field is positive (Fig.~\ref{fig:L025Sph}C2 and C5).
-This accumulation is more quantitatively revealed by the correlation function between motor number density $n$ and $\nabla\cdot\bp$ at $t=\SI{4}{\second}$ in Fig.~\ref{fig:L025Sph}D. Further, motor accumulation regions may also have lower filament volume fraction (Fig.~\ref{fig:L025Sph}C2 and C4), as is shown by the correlation statistics in Fig.~\ref{fig:L025Sph}F.

-This correlation between motor number density and filament polarity divergence or filament volume fraction can be understood with the schematic Fig.~\ref{fig:L025Sph}G. Once polarity sorted regions of filaments form, as the blue arrows represent, $\nabla\cdot\bp>0$ in regions where minus-ends meet minus-ends and vice versa in regions where plus-ends meet plus-ends.
-Therefore, minus-end directed motors naturally accumulate in regions with $\nabla\cdot\bp>0$, while plus-end motors would accumulate in regions with $\nabla\cdot\bp<0$.
-Once motors accumulate, they may attach to both minus ends and push them away such that the distance between minus ends is preferably the free length of motors.
-As a result, the sampled volume fraction of filaments in that region is below average.
+Motors also accumulate in some regions according to the filament polarity (Fig.~\ref{fig:L025Sph}C1).
+These motor accumulation regions are actually regions where the divergence of filament polarity field is positive, meaning areas of overlap of filament minus-ends (Fig.~\ref{fig:L025Sph}C2, C5, G).
+This accumulation is illustrated by the positive correlation between motor density $n$ and $\nabla\cdot\bp$ at $t=\SI{4}{\second}$ in Fig.~\ref{fig:L025Sph}D. Furthermore, motor accumulation regions appear to show slightly lower filament volume fraction (Fig.~\ref{fig:L025Sph}C2 and C4), as shown in Fig.~\ref{fig:L025Sph}F. These correlations can be understood through the behavior of crosslinking motors near filament ends (Fig.~\ref{fig:L025Sph}G).
+Once polarity sorted regions of filaments form, as the blue arrows represent, $\nabla\cdot\bp>0$ in regions where minus-ends meet minus-ends and vice versa in regions where plus-ends meet plus-ends.
+Minus-end directed motors accumulate in regions with $\nabla\cdot\bp>0$, while plus-end motors accumulate in regions with $\nabla\cdot\bp<0$.
+Once motors accumulate, they may attach to both minus ends and push them away such that the distance between minus ends is the length of motors.
+As a result, the volume fraction of filaments in that region is below average.

-In contrast, if the motors stop walking but do not detach when they reach the minus ends (end-pausing, EP), the system quickly contracts to a densely packed network (Fig.~\ref{fig:L025Sph}E1-5) with volume fraction increases from 40\% to 60\% and seems to stop evolving at $t=\SI{0.27}{\second}$.
+In contrast, if the motors stop walking but do not detach when they reach the minus ends (end-pausing, EP), the filament network contracts (Fig.~\ref{fig:L025Sph}E1-5) with volume fraction increases from 40\% to 60\% and eventually freezes at $t=\SI{0.27}{\second}$.
 We observe neither substantial polarity sorting nor motor accumulation.
 This indicates that the ability of motors to continuously walk, without end-pausing, is crucial to effective polarity sorting.